michaelboth/EventAnalyzer/examples/memory_contention/README.txt

       take more time to process than the remaining.
 This is because the various levels of cache are getting the data from main memory.
   - Overuse of threads:
-      When comapring all the event files with overall time to complete processing, you'll notice the more threads, the more time needed to complete processing.
+      When comparing all the event files with overall time to complete processing, you'll notice the more threads, the more time needed to complete processing.
 This is OK to a point, but eventually they will all be competing to use the same memory.